wa0x6e/Fresque/README.md

 ##Configuration

-A fresque.ini file is provided to set the workers default parameters, and other options used by fresque, such as redis connection options. it's well documented, and you shouldn't have difficulties editing it.
+A fresque.ini file is provided to set the workers default parameters, and other options used by fresque, such as redis connection options.
+It's well documented, and you shouldn't have difficulties editing it.

 ##Usage